freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 currently working have until that date to resolve the issues.

 At this point, the LUA scripts implement everything that FORTH scripts did.
-Where there was ambiguity in the spec, or where the FORTH scirpts were more forgiving that was strictly documented, every effort has been made to improve the documentation and follow the old FORTH behavior, or document the new behavior where the old behavior was clearly a bug.
+Where there was ambiguity in the spec, or where the FORTH scripts were more forgiving that was strictly documented, every effort has been made to improve the documentation and follow the old FORTH behavior, or document the new behavior where the old behavior was clearly a bug.

-It's anticpated that no further changes to the FORTH loader or the FORTH scripts will happen.
+It's anticipated that no further changes to the FORTH loader or the FORTH scripts will happen.
 They are quite mature and bullet proof at tnhis point and it's unlikely that an undiscovered bug will need to be fixed before retirement.